HasnathJami/Easy-Keep_API/README.md

 # Easy-Keep_API
-### Rest API for A Note Taking and Task Scheduling App
+### Rest API for An Android Note Taking and Task Scheduling App